 Your child can pick out five or six cards, and use those to create their own story.

 They can also draw a picture of their favorite scene.
-They can add details that weren’t in the game cards, to make it their own.
+They can add details that weren’t in the game cards to make it their own.

 Your child can look at all the cards and make character profiles for each character.
 This will help them dive deeper into character creation, which is an important writing skill.